traversaro/Kratos/applications/StructuralMechanicsApplication/custom_response_functions/README.md

         * Thin triangular shell (derived from ShellThinElement3D3N)

 *Please note:*
 The adjoint elements and conditions are derived from elements/conditions of the Structural Mechanics Application and can not be seen independently from them.
 Rather they have to be traced as additions of their parents in the context of adjoint sensitivity analysis.
 So basic tasks like the computation of the stiffness matrix are not overwritten.
-The main task of the adjoint elements/conditions is the derive different quantities with respect to the design variable or state (e.g. the right hand side or post-processing results like stresses).
+The main task of the adjoint elements/conditions is to derive different quantities with respect to the design variable or state (e.g. the right hand side or post-processing results like stresses).

 ### Usage:
 In order to perform a sensitivity analysis for one response function, the solutions of two linear static problems are necessary: The primal and the adjoint problem.

 *Please note:*
-For the solution of the two problems different kind of variables are used in order to store them.
-For the primal problem the usual variables ```DISPLACEMENT``` and ```ROTATION``` and for the adjoint problem ```ADJOINT_DISPLACEMENT``` and ```ADJOINT_ROTATION```are used.
+For the solution of the two problems different kind of variables are used in order to store the results.
+For the primal problem the usual variables ```DISPLACEMENT``` and ```ROTATION``` and for the adjoint problem ```ADJOINT_DISPLACEMENT``` and ```ADJOINT_ROTATION``` are used.

 #### Definition of the Primal Problem
 The primal problem can be defind by the regular input files which are needed for an usual linear static analysis.
 As only difference the output process of the HDF5Application has to be added to the ```list_other_processes``` in the project parameters: